benchristel/process-to-processes/src/Fundamentals/Judgment.md

 No one can tell you exactly how to do your job.
 If they could, your job would be automated, and it would cease to be yours.
 The key reason to keep {{link Fundamentals/Humans Humans}} around in a software development system is that they are capable of exercising good judgment in complex, uncertain, high-risk environments.

 Judgment goes hand in hand with {{link Autonomy}}.
 You're paid to make decisions your managers can't make well—because you have information they don't.
-By its nature, management sets high-level goals — which often appear to be in {{link Conflict}} with one another — and leaves it to individuals to sort out how to satisfy those goals in the way best suited to each context where they apply.
-Judgment means weighing tradeoffs and, where possible, finding designs that transcend the conflicts between {{link Forces}}.
+By its nature, management sets high-level goals — which often appear to be in {{link Conflict}} with one another — and leaves it to individuals to sort out how to satisfy those goals in context-sensitive ways.
+Judgment means weighing tradeoffs between {{link Forces}} and, where possible, finding designs that transcend tradeoffs.

 Richard Cook put it this way: